 Should you be concerned?
 Is it normal?
 Have you ever wondered why your dog takes so much pleasure in disemboweling their toys?

 It’s Just Doggy Nature

 Don’t worry, your pooch isn’t a serial killer.
 They’re just doing what dogs do!

-For many canines, soft, noisy toys awaken their inner wolf.
+Dogs need to chew in order to maintain good oral health1.
+For many canines, chewing soft, noisy toys awakens their inner wolf.
 For others, it comes down to boredom or learned behavior.
-Pinpointing your pup's destructive motivations will help you choose toys that can withstand his savage play style.
+Pinpointing your pup’s destructive motivations will help you choose toys that can withstand their savage play style.

 Many dogs seem to retain traces of their wild ancestors’ instincts to hunt, capture, and kill weaker prey.
 While scientists and animal behaviorists differ on just how similar our domesticated dogs are to their canid cousins, it makes sense that certain innate impulses remain.